 History and Basic Characteristics of Fetal Alcohol Spectrum Disorder (FASD)

-This micro-credential will provide students with foundational knowledge required for understanding Fetal Alcohol Spectrum Disorder (FASD).
-This will include covering the historical and social context of FASD, characteristics of FASD and common comorbidities.
+This micro-credential will provide students with the foundational knowledge required for understanding Fetal Alcohol Spectrum Disorder (FASD).

 - Delivery mode

 Registrations close 1 week prior to start of course